aaronpowell/aaronpowell.github.io/src/documents/posts/2010-12-20-sydjs-javascript-frameworks.md

---- cson
+---
   title: "SydJs talk about JavaScript Frameworks"
   metaTitle: "SydJs talk about JavaScript Frameworks"
   description: "Talk given at SydJs on building JavaScript frameworks"
   revised: "2010-12-21"
   date: "2010-12-20"
-tags: ["javascript","sydjs"]
+  tags:
+    - "javascript"
+    - "sydjs"
   migrated: "true"
-urls: ["/sydjs-javascript-frameworks"]
+  urls:
+    - "/sydjs-javascript-frameworks"
-summary: """
+  summary: ""

-"""
 ---
 Recently I was invited by the lovely (? :P) people of [SydJs][1] to come down as participate in their lightning talks night.
 I presented on the topic of JavaScript frameworks (although to this day I'm not really sure what my session title was as [Craig Sharkie][2] introduced it as something rather random).